 There are also various carb-based options, which might not suit everyone.
 Still, if you’re wanting a comforting breakfast that’s full of energy, Russian breakfast foods could be about perfect.

-Russian Breakfast Foods
+Russian Breakfast Foods (With Pictures!)

 Eggs seem to be a popular breakfast choice no matter where you are in the world.
 For a Russian breakfast, fried eggs are the most common approach.
 After all, you don’t need any ingredients beyond the eggs themselves and there’s minimal prep work to worry about.